SilviaAmAm/MolBot/README.rst

 - scikit-learn (0.19.1 or higher)
 - tensorflow (1.9.0 or higher) or tensorflow-gpu (1.9.0 or higher)
 - keras (2.2.0 or higher)
-- (optional) rdkit
+- rdkit (optional)

-In addition, some functionality requires RDkit, but it is not essential.
+RDkit is only needed for the reward function in reinforcement learning.

 To install, start by cloning the repository:

 ``git clone https://github.com/SilviaAmAm/NovaData.git``

-Then, go inside the cloned directory:

-``cd NovaData``

-Run the setup.py script:

-``python setup.py install``
+Then:

+``pip install NovaData/``

 Usage
 -----